redsach/redsach.github.io/_pages/research.md

 * Equatorial Plasma Bubbles (EPBs) interfere with GPS signals which we depend on in our daily lives
 * We built _APE_ or AI Predictions of EPBs which can accurately predict the probability of an EPB
 * APE uses machine learning, data science and cooperative game theory to reveal new insights in EPBs
-* The findings have been submited to _JGR: Space Physics_ and the manuscript is currently under review
 * Results are published in the <a href="https://doi.org/10.1029/2022JA031183" target="_blank">Journal for Geophysical Research: Space Physics</a>

 <br/>